ASSISTANCE FOR RENTERS

-Eligible renter households are those with incomes of no more than 80 percent of area median income (AMI) who also meet the following conditions:
+Eligible renter households are those with incomes of no more than 80% of area median income (AMI) who also meet the following conditions.

-- One or more individuals in the household has qualified for unemployment benefits or has experienced a reduction in household income, incurred significant costs, or experienced other financial hardship due to or during the coronavirus outbreak; and
+- One or more individuals in the household has qualified for unemployment benefits or experienced a reduction in household income, incurred significant costs, or experienced other financial hardship due, directly or indirectly, to the coronavirus outbreak; and

 - One or more individuals in the household can demonstrate a risk of experiencing homelessness or housing instability.
 This may include a past due rental or utility notice, an eviction notice unsafe or unhealthy living conditions (such as overcrowding) or any other evidence of risk.